saule1508/pgcluster/README.md

 ** this is WIP: the end result will be 1 master, 2 slaves (with repmgr) and 2 pgpool **

+I will build a small web application on top of pgpool to visually see the cluster state and to allow fail-over, switch-over, etc. this is completly WIP for now.
+The backend will be nodejs with websocket and the front-end React+Redux.
+I will also make an electron app.

+I don't have time to work on it now.
+However in the coming months I will have to do it for work and so will get time...

 ## build

 see the script build.sh, it build the image postgres (pg) and the image pgpool

-## run postgres
+## run

-The container should be started in detached mode with a bunch of environment variables
+It is easy to start the containers with docker compose.
+For production one will need to use docker in swarm mode but to test on a single machine docker compose is perfect.

 ```
-docker volume create --name pg01data
-docker run -d -p 5432:5432 \
-  -e NODE_ID=1 \
-  -e NODE_NAME=pg01 \
-  -e INITIAL_NODE_TYPE=single \
-  -e REPMGRPWD=mypassword \
-  -e MSLIST=critlib \
-  -e MSOWNERPWDLIST=clowner_pwd \
-  -e MSUSERPWDLIST=cluser_pwd \
-  -v pg01data:/u01/pg96/data --name pg01 pg:9.6.2
+docker-compose up
 ```

-The entrypoint of the image is entrypoint.sh.
+The entrypoint of the docker image is entrypoint.sh.
 This script calls initdb.sh (directory bootstrap). initdb.sh tests if the file $PGDATA/postgresql.conf exists, and if not it creates the database with the users corresponding to MSLIST.
 For each micro-service in the list, a _owner and _user user are created. passwords can be given via MSOWNERPWDLIST and MSUSERPWDLIST

 ### get inside the container